 Introduction to TWS: Introduction to Theater Workshop is a beginner class for 2nd and 3rd graders designed to build a theater vocabulary and comfort on stage.
-There is no memorization, pressure or performance.
 This workshop is lots of fun, games and making new friends.
 There is a peek day on the final day for parents, siblings and friends to come watch some of the Introduction to Theater Workshop activities.

 Production TWS: Theater Workshop Production is an inclusive after-school theater arts enrichment program self funded by collected registration fees and ticket sales.
 Directed by Stacey Fix, TWS presents original plays written for the specific cast.
 Students work together to develop a creative community with individual challenges and mutual goals.
 There are no auditions or prior theatrical experience required to participate.
 The program encourages an appreciation for theater arts by building an ensemble based upon theater disciplines such as creative expression through movement, improvisation, character development, stage direction, and sharing an appreciation of other’s efforts while building self-confidence.
 Financial aid and scholarships are funded by WORKSHOP ARTS INC. and offered to families who require assistance.
 Free performances are presented during the school day for all NES students.